kaushiksoni10/locationtagger/README.md

 `pycountry`

-After installing these package, there are some important nltk & spacy modules that need to be downloaded using commands given in `/locationtagger/bin/locationtagger-nltk-spacy` on IPython shell or Jupyter notebook.
+After installing these packages, there are some important nltk & spacy modules that need to be downloaded using commands given in `/locationtagger/bin/locationtagger-nltk-spacy` on IPython shell or Jupyter notebook.

 ---
 ## Usage
 After proper installation of the package, import the module and give some text/URL as input;

+### Text as input

 ```python
 import locationtagger